Spirit possession: Background

-Spirit possession and its development
+Development

-Spirit possession in China was prominent until the Communist takeover in the 1950s and most of the data gathered on this topic will be from the late 18th century.
-The Chinese believe that illnesses to man is due to the possession of an evil spirit yin spirit (kuei).
+Spirit possession in China was prominent until the Communist victory in the Chinese civil war and most of the data gathered on this topic will be from the late 18th century.
+Some Chinese believe that illnesses to man is due to the possession of an evil yin spirit (kuei).
 These evil spirits become such when the deceased are not worshiped by the family, they have died unexpectedly, or did not follow Confucius's ideals of filial piety and ancestral reverence accordingly.
 These evil spirits cause unexplainable disasters, agricultural shocks and possessions.
-The Chinese believe that disease is the cause of the supernatural where they do not have control over.
+Disease is the cause of the supernatural where they do not have control over.
 Usually in the writings about this, the healers are the ones being described with detail, not so much the patient.
-Magical practices is sometimes what spirit possession is referred to as.
+Magical practices are sometimes what spirit possession is referred to as.
 It is very hard to distinguish between the religion, magic and local traditions.
 This is because many times, all three are fused together, so sometimes trying to distinguish between them is hard.

 Shaman

-Another type of spirit possession is called the "shaman."
-It is someone who is a prophet, healer and religious figure all combined.
-They also have the power to control spirits and serve as a vehicle of communication for them.
-However, they cannot completely control the spirits.
+Another type of spirit possession works through a shaman, a prophet, healer and religious figure with the power to partially control spirits and communicate for them.
 Messages, remedies and even oracles are delivered through the shaman.
-This has also been used by people who would like to become important figures.
-Usually shaman gives guidance that already reflect the values of the individuals that are seeking help.
+This is sometimes used by people who would like to become important figures.
+Usually, shamans give guidance that reflects the customer's existing values.

-The Yin-yang theory and spirit possession
+Yin-yang theory

 The yin-yang theory is one of the most important bases and components of Chinese traditional culture.
 The yin-yang theory has penetrated into various traditional Chinese cultural things including calendar, astronomy, meteorology, Chinese medicine, martial arts, calligraphy, architecture, religion, feng shui, divination, etc. The yin-yang theory also applies to spirit possession.
 In general, one is considered to be "weak", when the yin and yang in the body are imbalanced, especially when the yin is on the dominant side.
 The spirits, which are categorized as the yin side, will then take control of these individuals with the imbalanced and yin-dominant situation more easily.